 Step 6.
 Click on the button "Find keywords" to launch the keyword search.

-After a few seconds, a new window appears with 3 options.
+After a few seconds, a new window appears with the number of keywords.

 What does analyzing a keyword mean ?
-Analyzing a keyword means the tool will check the SERP for that keyword and let you know if there are some weak spots in it.
+Analyzing a keyword means the tool will fetch the SERP for that keyword and let you know if there are some weak spots in it.

 1 keyword analyzed = 1 credit.

 How many keywords should you analyze in a report ?
-From the keyword idea list, select at least 100 - 200 keywords for SERP analysis.
+From the keyword idea list, select a minimum of 20 - 50 keywords to get interesting insights.
 This will give you a view on the low fruit keywords, clusters and competition in that niche.

 By analyzing just 1 or 2 keywords, you won't get the whole benefit of the tool.